ringecosystem/msgport-docs/docs/learn/faq.md

 # FAQs

-Welcome to our Frequently Asked Questions (FAQs) section This page is designed to provide clear and concise answers to common questions we receive regarding the Msgport.
+Welcome to our Frequently Asked Questions (FAQs) section.
+This page is designed to provide clear and concise answers to common questions we receive regarding the Msgport.
 Our goal is to make navigating the complexities of the Msgport as straightforward as possible.
 If you have any further questions not covered here, feel free to reach out to us directly.
 We're always here to help!

 ## Which networks are currently supported by the Msgport?